Tarlac

 Tarlac, officially the Province of Tarlac (Lalawigan ning Tarlac; Luyag na Tarlac; Probinsia ti Tarlac; Lalawigan ng Tarlac; [tɐɾˈlak]), is a landlocked province in the Philippines located in the Central Luzon region.
-Its capital is the city of Tarlac.
-It is bounded on the north by the province of Pangasinan, Nueva Ecija on the east, Zambales on the west and Pampanga in the south.
+It had a population of 1,503,456 people according to the 2020 census.
+Its capital is the city of Tarlac, which is the most populous in the province.
+It is bounded on the north by the province of Pangasinan, Nueva Ecija on the east, Zambales on the west, and Pampanga in the south.
 The province comprises three congressional districts and is subdivided into 17 municipalities and one city, Tarlac City, which is the provincial capital.

-The province is situated in the heartland of Luzon, in what is known as the Central Plain also spanning the neighbouring provinces of Pampanga, Pangasinan, Nueva Ecija and Bulacan.
+The province is situated in the heartland of Luzon, in what is known as the Central Plain also spanning the neighbouring provinces of Pampanga, Pangasinan, Nueva Ecija, and Zambales.
 Tarlac covers a total land area of 3,053.45 km2.

 Early in history, what came to be known as Valenzuela Ranch today was once a thickly-forested area, peopled by roving tribes of nomadic Aetas who are said to be the aboriginal settlers of the Philippines, and for a lengthy period, it was the remaining hinterland of Luzon's Central Plains.
-Today, Tarlac is the most multi-cultural of the provinces in the region for having a mixture of four distinct ethnic groups: the Kapampangans, the Pangasinans, the Ilocanos and the Tagalogs.
+Today, Tarlac is one of the most multi-cultural provinces in the region for having a mixture of four distinct ethnic groups: the Kapampangans, the Pangasinans, the Ilocanos, and the Tagalogs.
 It is also known for its fine food and vast sugar and rice plantations in Central Luzon.

 History

 Spanish colonial era

-Tarlac's name is a Hispanized derivation from a talahib weed called Malatarlak, a Pangasinan term.
-Tarlac was originally divided into two parts: the southern division belonging to Pampanga and the northern division belonging to Pangasinan.
+Tarlac's name is a Hispanized derivation from a talahib weed called tarlak, an Aeta term.
+The area around the current capital city was described as matarlak or malatarlak, a word meaning "abundant with tarlak grass."
+Tarlac was originally divided into two parts: the southern division belonging to Pampanga and the northern division belonging to Pangasinan; the province was named after the present capital city.
 It was the last province in Central Luzon to be organized under the Spanish colonial administration in 1874.
 Its nucleus were the towns of Concepcion, Capas, Bamban, Mabalacat, Magalang, Porac, Floridablanca, Victoria, and Tarlac which constituted a military comandancia.
 Some of these municipalities were returned to Pampanga but the rest were incorporated into the new province of Tarlac.

 Unlike other provinces in Central Luzon, Tarlac was relatively free from revolts during the Spanish regime before the late 1800s rose.
 Only the rebellion started by Juan de la Cruz Palaris in Pangasinan spread to the northern portion of Tarlac.

-Philippine Revolution and American colonial era
+Philippine revolution

 During the Philippine Revolution of 1896, Tarlac was among the first eight provinces to rise against Spain, alongside neighbouring Pampanga.
 It became the new seat of the first Philippine Republic in March 1899 when General Emilio Aguinaldo abandoned the former capital, Malolos, Bulacan.
 This lasted only for a month before the seat was moved to Nueva Ecija in Aguinaldo's attempt to elude the pursuing Americans.